wxguy/wxguy.github.io/_posts/2022-05-01-creating-personal-blog-powered-by-github-jekyll-and-asciidoc-for-free.md

 I have installed all the applications and packages on my [Arch Linux](https://archlinux.org/).
 The package manager I use is [paru](https://github.com/Morganamilo/paru) as it has the ability to install packages from `aur` repositories.
 You can also use `pacman` instead.
 If you are using any other Distribution such as Ubuntu, Open Suse, Debian, etc, you have to use google to find equal command-line options.

-> I also used `Python` and `Bash` scripts to generate PDF files for each post and deployment.

 Install all necessary libraries and packages